Music Lessons with Bryan Tysl

 If a student needs to withdraw permanently from lessons, please notify me at least one week in advance (that is: at the last lesson the student will have taken with me).

-Intentional and blatant policy violations (such as repeated non-payments, intentionally failing to disclose neurodivergence that affects curriculum choice, and repeated no-shows) are subject to dismissal from the studio without refund.
+Intentional and blatant policy violations (such as repeated non-payments, and repeated no-shows) are subject to dismissal from the studio without refund.

 Sign up here!